OpenSourceEconomics/respy/doc/source/tutorial.rst

 Examples
 --------
+.. todo:: The following link refers to the test/resources dir since there is no longer any special directory for the tutorial files.
+Would it be better to separate this files in a specific example directory?
+Additionally there is no longer an example.ini initalization file.

 Let us explore the basic capabilities of the ``respy`` package with a couple of examples.
 All the material is available `online <https://github.com/OpenSourceEconomics/respy/tree/janosg/respy/tests/resources>`__.